 - Delayed bleeding requiring removal of clots or further surgery

 - Damage to drainage tubes from kidneys (ureters) requiring additional therapy

-- Injury to urethra causing delayed scar formation
+- Injury to the urethra causing delayed scar formation

-- Perforation of the bladder requiring temporary insertion of a catheter or open surgical repair
+- Perforation of the bladder requires temporary insertion of a catheter or open surgical repair

 Alternatives to TURBT

 - Open surgical removal of the bladder

 What should I expect after the operation?